Joint Fellowship Program

 NMFS-Sea Grant Graduate Fellows are required to participate in an annual Research Symposium, which takes places at a different NMFS Lab each year.
 Fellows are asked to update the group on the progress of their research, with first year Fellows giving posters, and second and third year Fellows giving presentations.
 NMFS Scientists and Sea Grant staff also attend and participate, giving the Fellows the opportunity to hear about the cutting edge research being done at the NMFS Lab and the outstanding work conducted by the state Sea Grant program.
 Most importantly, the Symposium provides each Fellow with feedback at critical stages of their research by their peers and NMFS scientists.
 Field trips, lab tours, and socials also round out the Symposium, providing plenty of time to network with each other and the NMFS and Sea Grant participants.

-The 2023 NMFS-Sea Grant Fellowship Research Symposium will be held this year in Silver Spring, Maryland, from July 31-August 2, 2023.
-This event offers the opportunity to learn from our fellows as they share with you their research in marine resource economics and population and ecosystem dynamics.
-Additionally, it is a chance for NOAA employees to engage and network with our future workforce.
-All of NOAA and faculty mentors are invited and encouraged to attend – please register for the event here.
+The 2023 NMFS-Sea Grant Fellowship Research Symposium was held this year in Silver Spring, Maryland, from July 31-August 2, 2023.
+This event offered the opportunity to learn from our fellows as they shared their research in marine resource economics and population and ecosystem dynamics.
+Additionally, it was a chance for NOAA employees to engage and network with our future workforce.
+All of NOAA and faculty mentors were invited and encouraged to attend.

 Agenda | Book of Abstracts